Tuesday, 30 March 2021

 Fellas who Hunt for Money

 Akio Kuromitsu (黒蜜昭男): Jin’s rather corrupt and negligent boss, who once enjoyed hunting too many endangered animals and has had a knack for trading things made out of them.
-However, he is a mere dragon in comparison to someone more corrupt than even him.
+However, he is mocked by locals from warring groups and, over a decade later, killed by his own mad scientist wife.
+Nonetheless, despite being a complete disgrace, he didn’t have many choices in life either.

 Other Antagonists